hueabrw/on-the-block/README.md

   - How do we want to deal with conflict?
   - Where do we want to keep our documentation? this repository? the project repository?
-  - Do we want to use Azure DevOps?
-  - Do we want to implement scrum?